William Binney (intelligence official): Russian interference in the 2016 election

-Binney has said he voted for Trump in the 2016 presidential election, calling Hillary Clinton a "war monger".

-Binney has asserted that the U.S. intelligence community's assessment that Russia interfered in the 2016 presidential election is false, and that the Democratic National Committee e-mails were leaked by an insider instead.
+Binney has said he voted for Trump in the 2016 US presidential election, calling Hillary Clinton a "war monger".
+He disputed the U.S. intelligence community's assessment that Russia interfered in the election, asserting that the Democratic National Committee emails were leaked by an insider rather than hacked by Russian intelligence.

 Duncan Campbell said that Binney had been persuaded by a pro-Kremlin disinformant that the theft of the DNC emails was an inside job, and not the work of Russian agents (contrary to the findings of the US intelligence community).
 The disinformation agent altered metadata in the files released by Guccifer 2.0 (whom the US intelligence community identifies as a Russian military intelligence operation) to make it appear as if the documents came from a computer in the Eastern United States, not Russia.
 (Specifically, the local time zone of the computer's system clock was changed to UTC−05:00.)
 Binney appeared on Fox News at least ten times between September 2016 and November 2017 to promote this theory.
-Binney said that the "intelligence community wasn't being honest here".
-He has been a frequent guest on RT and Fox News and has been frequently cited on Breitbart News.
 In October 2017, Binney met with CIA Director Mike Pompeo at the behest of President Trump to discuss his theory.

-However, on meeting Campbell and analysing the material again, Binney changed his position: he said there was "no evidence to prove where the download/copy was done", and that the files he had based his previous assessment were "manipulated" and a "fabrication".
+According to Campbell, after reviewing the data, Binney stated there was "no evidence to prove where the download/copy was done" and that the Guccifer 2.0 files were "manipulated" and a "fabrication."
+However, Binney subsequently disputed Campbell's characterization, maintaining that his comments about the files being "fabricated" did not constitute a retraction of his overall position.

 Role in apparent release of the Nunes Memo

-On January 23, 2018, Binney made an appearance on InfoWars in connection with the Nunes memo, a Congressional document alleging irregularities in the application of the FISA Act, which at that time was not publicly available although its potential release was a topic of public debate.
-During the show, host Alex Jones announced that Binney had been able to provide him with the actual memo, and the purported leaked document was shown on air.
-However, this was in fact a public document that had been available on the website of the Office of the Director of National Intelligence since at least May 2017.
-The actual Nunes memo was released February 2, 2018.
+In January 2018, Binney appeared on Infowars to discuss the then-unreleased Nunes memo.
+During the broadcast, host Alex Jones said that Binney provided him with “the actual memo they’re talking about” and incorrectly claimed that a document shown on air was the classified memo; it was actually an unrelated document that had been publicly available since 2017.

-Claims of fraud in the 2020 election
+2020 presidential election

-After Joe Biden won the 2020 United States presidential election and Donald Trump refused to concede, Binney doubted the official results and claimed that there had been large-scale voter fraud.
-One of Binney's tweets alleging missing votes was based on a mistaken conflation between eligible voters and an outdated number of registered voters; this was cited in an article by The Gateway Pundit, which in turn was promoted by Trump.
+In December 2020, Binney tweeted that the reported vote totals in the 2020 US presidential election were mathematically impossible, claiming that with 212 million registered voters and 66.2% turnout, only 140 million people could have voted—leaving insufficient votes for Biden's reported 81 million total.
+The claim contained a methodological error: Binney applied a turnout percentage for eligible voters (approximately 239 million people) to the smaller pool of registered voters, and relied on outdated registration data.
+The claim was amplified by The Gateway Pundit and retweeted by President Trump.